orisai/nette-console/docs/README.md

 No global config option is required, our integration is able to load both lazy and not lazy commands.

+To debug lazy loading, run `bin/console commands-debug`.
+It will show you which commands are missing name or description.

 ## Extra commands

 This package provides some extra commands specific for nette/di.